Top image: Still, ‘X-Men Apocalypse’ (2016) dir. Bryan Singer

 This weekend the ICA celebrate this century milestone with two special screenings: Dada in dialogue with the present; a short film programme curated by John Canciani and Aline Juchler (Internationale Kurzfilmtage Winterthur), presenting a dialogue between the first generation of Dadaists alongside Dada’s contemporary authors; Long Live Dada: film competition, shortlisted films from ICA’s Dada competition focusing on how the spirit of Dadaism remains relevant in the 21st century.
 Featuring works by Nick Abrahams, John Smith, Stuart Pound, Paul Bush, Bea Haut, Andrew Kotting and his daughter Eden Kotting.

 ICA will show a Dada double bill on Friday 20th May, tickets available here.

 Here’s a product you probably won’t see on your next trip to B&Q, the late Italian designer Ettore Sottsass’ series of phallic shaped vases (seminal stuff – in more ways than one.)

-During the 70s, his iconic Shiva design placed the Postmodernist designer’s name on the map and has inspired contemporary artist Giles Round’s Ettore.
-Sorry! – an ongoing series of ceramics, misappropiating Sottsass’ cult design.
+During the 70s, his iconic Shiva design placed the Postmodernist designer’s name on the map and, has recently inspired contemporary artist Giles Round’s Ettore.
+Sorry! – an ongoing series of ceramics, misappropriating Sottsass’ cult design.

 On sale at J.W.Anderson workshops, Round has specially created two multiples of sew-on ceramics.
 The range consists of 50 phallic bones and 50 bonelike phalluses in various colours – each comes embossed with the J.W.Anderson Anchor marking the collaboration.
 And priced at a reasonable £35, there’s no need to blow your load.